SheerinIbrahim/AI_Projects/Gesture_based_volume_control/README.md

 Gesture-Based Volume Control 🎚️🖐️

 A Python project that controls your system volume by detecting hand gestures using your webcam!
 Move your thumb and index finger closer or farther to decrease or increase the volume dynamically.
 Built with OpenCV, MediaPipe, PyCaw, and hand tracking modules.

-📸 Demo
-(You can add a GIF or screenshot here showing the app in action!)

-📂 Project Structure
-bash
-Copy
-Edit
-GestureBasedVolumeControl/
-├── main.py                # Main file to run the application
-├── requirements.txt       # List of required Python libraries
-├── HandTrackingSheerin/   # Custom hand tracking module └── README.md              # Project description (this file)
 🛠️ Technologies Used

 Python 3.8+

 OpenCV – for video capture and drawing